Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 Jean-Marc Quarin

-“This gem powerfully and eloquently expresses its terroir and is entering the Bordeaux Hall of Fame in 2022!”
+"This gem powerfully and eloquently expresses its terroir and is inducted into the Bordeaux Hall of Fame in 2022!"

-“The bouquet of Gruaud Larose sets the stage right from the start—directly, with confidence, serenity, and great finesse.
-This wine has never sought to dazzle, but it loves to assert its ambitions in a clear and unambiguous way.
-Everything is coherent; nothing is excessive, yet everything is dedicated to opening up horizons of dreams, pleasure, and Epicurean delight!
+“The bouquet of Gruaud Larose sets the stage right from the start—directly, with confidence, serenity, and great tact.
+This wine has never sought to dazzle, but it delights in solidifying its ambitions in a clear and crystalline manner.
+Everything is coherent; nothing is out of place, yet everything is dedicated to opening up horizons devoted to dreams, pleasure, and Epicureanism!
 Such depth, delicacy, and harmony.
 On the palate, the wine has the great merit of perfectly fulfilling all the promises of the bouquet.
-It is deep, linear, subtle, and supported by perfectly integrated tannins that not only provide an extraordinary foundation but also complement the incisive side of the structure, which is, moreover, mouth-watering.
-This wine is not only one of Gruaud-Larose’s greatest successes; it belongs in the Bordeaux 2022 Hall of Fame.
+It is deep, linear, subtle, and supported by perfectly integrated tannins that not only provide extraordinary structure but also complement the wine’s incisive character—which is, moreover, mouthwatering.
+This wine is not only one of Gruaud-Larose’s greatest successes; it belongs in the 2022 Bordeaux Hall of Fame.
 An exceptional wine that is only at the very beginning of its journey.
-It will win you over over the years; as for me, it has already done so today. ” (Yves Beck 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+It will continue to impress over the years; as for me, it has already won me over today. ” (Yves Beck 2022) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

-Buy your Gruaud Larose wines at the best price in a private sale!
+Buy your Gruaud Larose wines at the best price through a private sale!

 Starting at €99 on your first order